sachinkondana/twitter_trend/README.md

 ## Build

+Host `server` php files in an PHP server.
+These files includes APIs which communicate with twitter oauth1.1 apis with along with access token.

+Place the API path's in environment key `api`.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests